 Related reading: “Historical and Modern Facts about Chinese Kites” – Opens in a new tab.

 The invention of kites

 Kites were invented in China during the Warring States Period.
-In the beginning, they were used for military purposes and gathering information.
+In the beginning, they were used for military purposes and to gather information.
 The Warring State period is an era in Chinese history that lasted from 475 BC to 221 BC.
-It was a turbulent period, characterized by war and division of states.
+It was a turbulent period, characterized by war and the division of states.
 In fact, some states demanded independence from the Zhou dynasty and they were fighting to get the territory.
 The Warring State period ended when another dynasty, the Qin dynasty, conquered other states, which meant the beginning of the Imperial period in China.

 Who invented kites

 It is believed that the first kite was invented by Chinese craftsman Mo Zi in the 5th Century BC.
-It is said that he worked three years on building a kite and that he managed to build a man-lifting kite.
+It is said that he worked for three years on building a kite and that he managed to build a man-lifting kite.

 The other version claims that a prototype of a kite was made by Chinese philosopher and inventor Lu Ban.
 The first kite was in a form of a wooden bird that could stay in the air for two to three days.
 However, one thing is sure: kites originate from ancient China and they have a long history.

 First kites were made in the shape of birds because it was believed that that shape was most suitable for flying.
 They were made of light wood or cloth.
 Throughout history, kites were made in different sizes and shapes, from birds to dragons and other animals that were considered important in China.
 Popular shapes also include butterflies and caterpillars.